Graduate Resident Director

-This 10-month renewable position (with potential option to work summers as needed) includes a stipend of $1,550.00 per month, medical coverage, and 10 credits per semester (at minimal cost).
+This 10-month renewable position (with potential option to work summers as needed) includes a stipend of $1,700.00 per month, medical coverage, and between 6 and 10 credits per semester (at minimal cost).
 Professional development funds for conference attendance may also be available.
-While the hours required for the position will vary depending on the time of year and the needs of the department, Graduate Resident Directors will work an average of 20-25 hours per week.
+While the hours required for the position will vary depending on the time of year and the needs of the department, Graduate Resident Directors will work an average of 20 hours per week.

-In addition, a room and board plan while classes are in session will be provided with the expectation that the Graduate Resident Director participate in the on-call duty rotation and maintain availability and visibility during non-business hours for night, weekend, and holiday programming and events; which will result in an average of 10 additional hours per week.
+In addition, a room and board (while classes are in session) plan will be provided with the requirement that the Graduate Resident Director participate in the on-call duty rotation and maintain availability and visibility during non-business hours for night, weekend, and holiday programming and events which will result in an average of 15 additional hours per week.